-- 5. Amendments tabled in Parliament to change the legal basis of a Commission proposal without the committee responsible or the committee responsible for legal affairs having disputed the validity or appropriateness of the legal basis shall be inadmissible. - 6.
-If the Commission does not agree to modify its proposal to conform to the legal basis approved by Parliament, the rapporteur or the chairman of the committee responsible for legal affairs or of the committee responsible may propose that the vote on the substance of the proposal be postponed to a subsequent sitting.
+- 3. The committee responsible for legal affairs may also on its own initiative take up questions concerning the legal basis of the proposals submitted by the Commission.
+In such cases it shall duly inform the committee responsible. - 4.
+If the committee responsible for legal affairs decides to dispute the validity or the appropriateness of the legal basis, it shall report its conclusions to Parliament.
+Parliament shall vote on this prior to voting on the substance of the proposal. - 5.
+Amendments tabled in Parliament to change the legal basis of a Commission proposal without the committee responsible or the committee responsible for legal affairs having disputed the validity or appropriateness of the legal basis shall be inadmissible. - 6.
+If the Commission does not agree to modify its proposal to conform to the legal basis approved by Parliament, the rapporteur or the chair of the committee responsible for legal affairs or of the committee responsible may propose that the vote on the substance of the proposal be postponed to a subsequent sitting.

-Rule 36 Verification of financial compatibility
+Rule 38 Verification of financial compatibility

-- 1. Without prejudice to Rule 40, the committee responsible shall verify the financial compatibility of any Commission proposal, or any other document of a legislative nature, with the Financial Perspective. - 2.
+- 1. Without prejudice to Rule 43, the committee responsible shall verify the financial compatibility of any Commission proposal, or any other document of a legislative nature, with the multiannual financial framework. - 2.
 When the committee responsible amends the financial endowment of the act it is considering, it shall request the opinion of the committee responsible for budgetary issues. - 3.
 The committee responsible for budgetary issues may also on its own initiative take up questions concerning the financial compatibility of proposals submitted by the Commission.
 In such cases it shall duly inform the committee responsible. - 4.
 If the committee responsible for budgetary issues decides to dispute the financial compatibility of the proposal, it shall report its conclusions to Parliament which shall put them to the vote. - 5.
 An act declared incompatible may be adopted by Parliament subject to the decisions of the Budgetary Authority.

-Rule 37 Access to documents and provision of information to Parliament
+Rule 39 Access to documents and provision of information to Parliament